Enterprise-CMCS/eAPD/README.md

 Then open http://localhost:8080/ in your browser.

+### Documentation

+Check out the [technical/dev documentation](docs/index.md) for a deeper dive into how the app is built, configured, run, and so on.

 ## Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):